 We refer a homeowner to all of our references in one place on our website, but if you don't have this, create a word document or a PDF that you can attach to your application.
 It helps to make this visual too - include pictures alongside your written references.

-Offer to Skype or video chat at a time that suits them.
+Offer to video chat at a time that suits them.

 Be sympathetic to the fact that the homeowners are likely to be overwhelmed with enquiries, especially if they are in popular locations.

-9) Maximize the exposure of your references in applications
+10. Maximize exposure of your references in applications

 But don't worry, it's easily dealt with.